Financial worries

 Your payments won’t change if you have a fixed rate mortgage.

-You’ll find the details of your mortgage in your hub or in your most recent mortgage Offer.
+You’ll find the details of your mortgage in your hub or in your most recent mortgage Offer or Annual Mortgage Statement.

 If you’re finding it difficult to keep on top of your finances, the first step is to tell us about your situation.
 Talking to us about your options won’t affect your credit score.
 You can send us a message on your hub or call us on 0345 300 8000*.